 Successful recovery is about sticking to the plan, something most people will find difficult to do without the help and encouragement of family, friends and rehab professionals.

-Ms Ridler recommends getting a good support team in place including someone to lean on and vent to when things don’t go to plan — another reason to stay connected to your sports tribe.
+Ms Ridler recommends getting a good support team in place including someone to lean on and vent to when things don’t go as planned — another reason to stay connected to your sports tribe.

 • The road to recovery will be winding and hilly with a couple of wrong turns – acknowledge the physical and psychological challenge it presents.